ribru17/ts_query_ls/README.md

 - [x] Diagnostics for unrecognized nodes
 - [x] Diagnostics for referencing undefined capture groups in predicates
 - [x] Diagnostics for incorrect syntax
-- [ ] Diagnostics for impossible patterns
+- [x] Diagnostics for impossible patterns
-  - Currently not possible without a full (sometimes expensive) run of the query file.
-This should either be implemented as a user command, or core methods should be exposed to gather pattern information more efficiently
+  - ~~Currently not possible without a full (sometimes expensive) run of the query file.
+This should either be implemented as a user command, or core methods should be exposed to gather pattern information more efficiently~~
+  - For now, this has been made possible due to caching and spawning query scans on a separate, blocking thread.
+Ideally in the future the kinks of query creation will be ironed out so query creation will be quicker, and this logic can be simplified
 - [x] Recognize parsers built for `WASM`
 - [x] Document formatting compatible with the `nvim-treesitter` formatter
 - [x] Code cleanup